OffcierCia/Crypto-OpSec-SelfGuard-RoadMap/README.md

-**Here we collect and discuss the best DeFi,Blockchain and crypto-related OpSec researches and data terminals - contributions are welcome.**
+**Here we collect and discuss the best DeFi, Blockchain and crypto-related OpSec researches and data terminals - contributions are welcome.**

 **Feel free to submit a pull request, with anything from small fixes to translations, docs or tools you'd like to add.**